 People living in Bali enthusiastically celebrate the new year’s countdown too.
 The center stage of these celebrations is – of course – none other than the renowned Kuta beach.
-Every year more people come to Kuta in new year’s eve that the police close down (jalan Benesari, jalan Dewi Sartika / jalan Kartika Plaza, jalan pantai Kuta, jalan Melasti, and jalan Legian) and advise people to walk to the beach.
-So as the ‘tradition’ goes in 2013, 2014, and also last year, it is to be expected that Kuta beach area and Legian will be off-limits to any kind of vehicles.
-The road closure will begin even before the sunset hours (introduced as early as 2 pm and will take full effect at 4 pm), and all roads near Kuta will be cleared from vehicle parkings.
+Every year more people come to Kuta in new year’s eve that the police close down some roads (jalan Benesari, jalan Dewi Sartika / jalan Kartika Plaza, jalan pantai Kuta, jalan Melasti, and jalan Legian) and advise people to walk to the beach.
+So, as the ‘tradition’ goes in 2013, 2014, 2015, and also 2016, it is to be expected that this year too, Kuta beach area and Legian will be off-limits to any kind of vehicles.
+The road closure will begin even before the sunset hours (usually introduced as early as 2 pm and will take full effect at 4 pm), and all roads near Kuta will be cleared from vehicle parkings.
 Police officers posted at various locations near Kuta to divert the traffic and secure the area.
 The same situation is also to be expected this year.

 If you still want to join the crowd shouting the countdown at Kuta beach, then you would need some strategies: